Innoble/playground-n4hrs6fb/statement.md

 ## The map representation

 I am going to assume one map representation.
 There are many ways to do a map representation and the way it is done could impact the usefulness and speed of the various BFS versions.
-The code is seen below:

 ```C#